philbowles/H4/README.md

 * An MQTT server disconnection or reconnection
 * A "presence detection" event, e.g. a mobile device joining/leaving the network
 * An Alexa voice command
+* An absolute time or calendar event

 ### The callback function:

 Many of you will only be familiar with the first one of the options listed below: if that is the case, stick with it but try to learn about the others - they will make your life *so* much easier and allow you to write much better code.
 "Lambda" functions in particular are incredibly useful and something you should know about for the future.
 There are many examples provided to show how easy it is to use them.
 For now, just stick with "normal" functions.

-* "Normal" void function - just like any other you have ever written, with no parameters
+* "Normal" void function  with no parameters - just like any other you have ever written,
 * Lambda function
 * Class function
 * Any C++ functor with an `operator()()`